Simon T. and Bromberg J.S.

 Savino W., Mendes-da-Cruz D.A., Golbert D.C., Riederer I., Cotta-de-Almeida V.

 Front Immunol., 2015

 In this review, the authors highlight the role of laminin isoforms for intrathymic T-cell migration and maturation in both physiological and pathological conditions.
 Intrathymic T-cell differentiation is a key process for the development and maintenance of cell-mediated immunity.
 Here, the authors propose a multivectorial model for describing intrathymic thymocyte migration.
 One of the individual vectors comprises interactions mediated by laminins.
-Several different laminin isoforms are expressed in the thymus, produced mainly be thymic epithelial cells (TECs).
+Several different laminin isoforms are expressed in the thymus, produced mainly by thymic epithelial cells (TECs).
 Thymocytes and epithelial cells express integrin-type laminin receptors.
-It has been reported that mutant mouse that lack laminin-211 exhibits defective thymocyte differentiation.
+It has been reported that a mutant mouse that lack laminin-211 exhibits defective thymocyte differentiation.
 Several data also show haptotactic effects of laminin upon thymocytes and their adhesion on TECs.
 Interestingly, laminin synergizes with chemokines to enhance thymocyte migration.
-More recently, the authors show that knocking down the ITGA6 gene (which encodes the α6 integrin chain of laminin receptors) in human TECs modulates a large number of cell migration-related genes and results in changes of adhesion pattern of thymocytes onto the thymic epithelium.
+More recently, the authors show that knocking down the ITGA6 gene (which encodes the α6 integrin chain of laminin receptors) in human TECs modulates a large number of cell migration-related genes and results in changes of adhesion pattern of thymocytes into the thymic epithelium.
 Overall, laminin-mediated interactions can be placed at the cross-road of the multivectorial process of thymocyte migration, with a direct influence per se, as well as by modulating other molecular interactions associated with the intrathymic-trafficking events.

 Laminin-211 controls thymocyte—thymic epithelial cell interactions